 At a time when the pace of medical advances can be breathtaking, the rate of maternal death in the United States remains stubbornly high at 14 for every 100,000 live births.
 The United States is one of only two developed countries where maternal death rates actually worsened between 1990 and 2015.
 African American women have the highest infant mortality rate of any group in the U.S. Why aren't we saving black mothers? it's a matter of poor obstetric practices in the U.S. combined with overt racism.

-Today, listen in as we hear the story of how a small community of women is creating a ‘village’ dedicated to the care of black women’s maternal health, how their founder balances her mission and motherhood, and what you can do to be part of this important movement of change.
+Listen in as we hear the story of how a small community of women is creating a ‘village' dedicated to the care of black women's maternal health going beyond survival into personal and community transformation, how their founder balances her mission and motherhood, and what you can do to be part of this important movement of change.

 - The social, cultural, and economic factors leading to high maternal mortality rates for women of color in the US

 - The importance of perinatal health workers in changing maternal health outcomes

 - What community based maternal health care looks like in action

 - How Mamatoto Village got started, what services they offer, and how they are changing maternal health in a big way

 - The problem with hospitals around the country closing their doors to women in labor